shobrook/weightgain/README.md

 ### Choosing an Embedding Model

-Weightgain wraps LiteLLM to provide access to models.
-You can fine-tune models from OpenAI, Cohere, Voyage, and more.
-[Here's](https://docs.litellm.ai/docs/embedding/supported_embedding) the full list of supported models.
+Weightgain wraps LiteLLM.
+You can fine-tune any embedding model supported by LiteLLM, e.g. models from OpenAI, Cohere, Voyage, etc. [Here's](https://docs.litellm.ai/docs/embedding/supported_embedding) the full list of supported models.

 <!--TODO: You can also define your own-->

 ### Building the Dataset

 You need a dataset of `[query, chunk]` pairs to get started.
 A chunk is a retrieval result, e.g. a code snippet or excerpt from a document.
+And the query is a string that's _similar_ to the chunk and should match in a vector search.
 You can either generate a synthetic dataset or supply your own.

 **If you already have chunks:**